alf-labs/tangram/web/src/intro/intro.md

 The complexity amount is fairly low.
-As a simple brain-teaser, or mental fidget, most solutions can often be found in a few seconds, although some initial pieces placements are dead ends which are not necessarily obvious at first and can result in a several minutes of attempts at solving the puzzle via trial and error.
+As a simple brain-teaser, or mental fidget, most solutions can often be found in a few seconds, although some initial pieces placements are dead ends which are not necessarily obvious at first and can result in several minutes of attempts at solving the puzzle via trial and error.
 In other words, it's a lot of fun.